jameshartig/gobbler/README.md

 ### reload ###
 Hot-reload all the children.
 Reload doesn't reload the actual server (potluck instance) itself.

+### reloadconfig ###
+Hot-reload the config.
+If you added any new formatters or writers, calling this will set them up.

 ### restart ###
 Restart the children.
 This will sever any connections that they had open.